ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 3. Use the Gm2 Suite menu in the admin sidebar to configure settings.
 First visit **Gm2 → Google OAuth Setup** to enter your client ID and secret, then open **Gm2 → ChatGPT** to provide your OpenAI API key and model settings.
    Finally, use **SEO → Connect Google Account** to authorize your Google account.
+After connecting, you will be able to select your Analytics Measurement ID and Ads Customer ID from dropdown menus.
 4. All required PHP libraries, including the Google API client, are bundled in the plugin.
 No additional installation steps are required.
 5. Obtain your Search Console verification code and Google Ads developer token